-Please find below our marketing tips 1-5 in our series for successful marketing, plus an expanded description for each in our blog post below.
+Please find below, marketing tips 1-5 in our series for successful marketing, plus an expanded description for each in the blog post below.

 - Think deeply about who you are, what you do, your target audience and your competition, this should set the tone for all creative and marketing outputs from here on in.

 - Don’t go to market without developing your brand, positioning and ID thoroughly.